 You can create a separate discretionary trust to receive the dividends from the bucket company, which can provide you with maximum flexibility on the distribution of profits in the most tax-effective manner.

-This way, the new trust can distribute according to the trust deed rather than a fixed percentage or via a loan that will incur interest.
+This way, the new trust can be distributed according to the trust deed rather than a fixed percentage or via a loan that will incur interest.

 The diagram below illustrates the exact flow of retained profits and where they end up (the individual beneficiaries).